Part 1 Understanding Chords

 • --X--

-• Once you understand the basic chords, it is easier for you to think about chords from the mechanism of tuning.
-For example, when playing E key, 3 (mi) (I) is called the lead voice.
-The main tone is the note that all other chords are close to - this makes Western music dynamic.
-6 (la) (IV) in E key has the function of assisting the main voice - it is like a passive note wandering in the middle, and wants to walk forward happily, and wants to return to the main voice to rest.
-And the dominant sound function is just like its name: take you where you want to go.
-In E, this character is occupied by 7 (xi) (V), which makes your brain want to return to the lead voice!
-As you become more familiar with chords and want to write the melody yourself, you can try writing I-IV-V (or other types) instead of 3-6-7.
-If you find that the singer can't sing the original tune, it will make her more likely to switch.
+• Once you understand the basic chords, it becomes easier to think about chords from the perspective of their tonal mechanics.
+For example, when playing in E major, 3 (mi) (I) is called the tonic.
+The tonic is the note that other chords gravitate towards—this gives Western music its dynamism.
+In E major, 6 (la) (IV) serves to support the tonic—it is like a passive note floating in the middle, wanting to move forward happily while also wanting to return to the tonic for rest.
+The dominant function, as its name suggests, leads you to where you want to go.
+In E major, this role is occupied by 7 (xi) (V), which makes your brain want to return to the tonic!
+As you become more familiar with chords and want to write melodies yourself, you can try writing I-IV-V (or other types) instead of 3-6-7.
+If you find that the singer cannot hit the original key, this will make it easier for her to transition.

-• As Ringo Starr said in his busy studio work, “My fingers are already blisters!”
-You will also have blisters and your fingers will get hurt.
-And guitarist George Harris said, "Everything will pass."
+• As Ringo Starr said during busy studio work, "My fingers are blistered!"
+You will also get blisters, and your fingers will hurt.
+And guitarist George Harrison said, "Everything will pass."
 Calluses will eventually replace blisters.
-Practice frequently and you will never be troubled by the pain in your fingers again.
+With regular practice, soon you will no longer be troubled by finger pain.